Chapter 11. Obtain the encrypted cloud

 Configure Dropbox

 In Context Menu » Preferences… » Sync » Select folders, select Basic and .privateAufrecht.
+This is the minimum needed to speed up this install process.
+If other folders are required, add them later so that they don't slow down the install.

 Left-click and Resume Sync